Proterra (bus manufacturer)

-Proterra is an American automotive and energy storage company based in Burlingame, California.
-The company designs and manufactures battery electric transit buses, battery systems for other heavy-duty vehicle builders, and charging systems for fleets of heavy-duty vehicles.
+Proterra Inc. was an American electric vehicle and powertrain manufacturer based in Burlingame, California.
+The company designed and manufactured battery electric transit buses, powertrain systems for other heavy-duty vehicle builders and charging systems for fleets of heavy-duty vehicles.

 Founded in 2004, it became a public company in June 2021.
-The company delivered 208 new transit buses and battery systems for 273 vehicles in 2021.
+The company delivered 199 new transit buses and battery systems for 1,229 vehicles in 2022.
+The company filed for Chapter 11 bankruptcy in August 2023.
+In November, its assets were split into three divisions and sold off.
+The Proterra Powered powertrain manufacturing business line will operate as an independent company within the Volvo Group.
+The transit bus manufacturing business line was sold to Phoenix Motorcars.
+The Proterra Energy business line which built charging systems for fleets of heavy-duty vehicles was purchased by Cowen Equity.

 History

-Proterra was founded in Golden, Colorado, by Dale Hill in 2004.
+Proterra was founded in Golden, Colorado by Dale Hill in 2004.
 Hill had previously founded TransTeq, a Denver, Colorado, bus manufacturing company, as well as Alumatech, a manufacturing company that made aluminum dump trailers.
 TransTeq was best known for building the fleet of "EcoMark" buses used on the 16th Street Mall in Denver that were series hybrids with batteries charged by a generator connected to a small compressed natural gas fueled engine.

-Proterra would abandon the CNG technology used by its predecessor TransTeq, to take advantage of Federal Transit Administration (FTA)'s push for alternative fuels and forms of mobility through such programs as the Clean Fuels Grant Program Bus and Bus Facilities, and the TIGER and TIGGER programs, which excluded CNG buses.
+Proterra would abandon the CNG technology used by its predecessor TransTeq, to take advantage of Federal Transit Administration's (FTA) push for alternative fuels and forms of mobility through such programs as the Clean Fuels Grant Program Bus and Bus Facilities, and the TIGER and TIGGER programs, which excluded CNG buses.

 A prototype of the company's first product, the EcoRide, was first shown at the 2008 APTA Expo.
 The battery-electric bus had a composite body and range-extending hydrogen fuel cell auxiliary power unit (APU).
 Ultimately, the company decided to abandon the APU by the time the bus went on a tour of several cities in California in 2009.
-The prototype helped secure an order from Southern California's Foothill Transit, which receive several EcoRide BE35 buses in 2010.
+The prototype helped secure an order from Southern California's Foothill Transit, which received several EcoRide BE35 buses in 2010.

 In February 2010, Proterra announced that it would move its manufacturing plant from Golden to a location in Greenville, South Carolina just outside of the Clemson University International Center for Automotive Research (CU-ICAR).
 In October 2011, the company announced it would consolidate all operations in Greenville, moving management and research teams from Colorado.